jishllg/Portfolio/README.md

 # Portfolio

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It is currently under construction.
+It is currently under construction, but the old deployment can still be accessed.